AirPods Pro Noise Cancellation Not Working? Here’s What to Do

 AirPods Pro Noise Cancelling not Working

-• Make sure the AirPods and their case are charged fully.
+• Make sure both the AirPods and their charging case are fully charged.

-• Remove the AirPods from your ears and reinsert them.
-Check if the noise canceling has improved.
+• Remove the AirPods from your ears and place them back in to see if noise cancellation improves.

 1. Re-enable the Noise Cancelling Feature

-2. Tap on the info icon for the AirPods Pro and set the Noise Control to off.
+2. Tap the info icon next to your AirPods Pro, and set Noise Control to Off.

 Turn Off Noise Cancellation on the AirPods Pro